 Child protection workers are responsible for:

-For further information on planning, CPWs should refer to the Leaving Care Checklists for Staff (for the relevant leaving care phase) and Transition Guide – planning with young people for leaving care (in related resources).
+For further information on planning, CPWs should refer to the Leaving Care Checklists for Staff (for the relevant leaving care phase) and the flowchart Transition Guide – planning with young people for leaving care (in related resources).

 The leaving care fund is not means tested and not capped.
 It has has its own cost code (02320).
 It is not part of a district's budget.
 In Assist, the LCF is labelled as 'Leaving Care – New Legislation'.